-At the end of our last show series we acquired a Calvin Begay inlay necklace and earrings set, a silver, gold, and turquoise ring by Arland Ben, a Hopi bracelet by Bradley Gashwazra, several Hopi bolo ties, and a very nice heavy turquoise bracelet made with coin silver.
-There was a collection of buckles which included pieces by Tom Jim and Eugene Mitchell.
-All we can say is "wow"!
-There are collector-quality pieces from some of the top Navajo, Zuni, and Hopi artists to ever make jewelry.
+At the end of our last show series we acquired a silver, gold, and Continued on page 2 > turquoise ring by Arland Ben, a Hopi bracelet by Bradley Gashwazra, several Hopi bolo ties, and a very nice heavy turquoise bracelet made with coin silver.
+There is a collection of buckles which includes pieces by Tom Jim and Eugene Mitchell.
+All we can say is "Wow"!
+There are collector-quality pieces from some of the top Navajo, Zuni, and Hopi artists to ever make jewelry including a very rare bolo tie by legendary Zuni artist Frank Vacit.
 In these collections there are also rings, earrings, pins, pendants, bracelets, bolos, and necklaces ranging in dates from the 1930's to almost present day.
 This is by far the largest selection of rare and vintage jewelry we have had in a very long time.
 You will not want to miss this show.
 Bring your wish list!

 If there is something you are specifically looking for, please be sure to ask.
 This show will truly be a treat for the eyes!